On March 18, 2013, the new Family Law Act was fully implemented.

 by Wes Stevenson, Senior Family Mediator, Kelowna Divorce Mediation Services

-From a BC Divorce Mediator’s point of view, if those of you in a common law relationship wish to keep property separate, it is a good time to prepare a cohabitation agreement which sets out how property is to be divided in the event that your relationship breaks down.
+From a BC Divorce Mediator’s perspective, if those of you in common law relationships wish to keep property separate, it is a good time to prepare a cohabitation agreement which sets out how property is to be divided in the event that your relationship breaks down.
 After all, cohabitation is about love, but breaking up is all about money.
 Protect yourself.
-Call us at 250.707.0928 and we can help you with the paper work, or pop by our office at 307 Banks Road, Kelowna, BC, Suite 203.
+Call us at 250.707.0928 if you need more information, or pop by our office at 307 Banks Road, Kelowna, BC, Suite 203.